creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 It is in the interest of the CC network that we co-ordinate appeals to international funders to ensure they do not receive concurrent (or even overlapping) requests from multiple network teams.
 CC HQ manages a global fundraising pipeline of funders and needs to be able to set priorities for funding and manage relationships.
 In addition, multiple and sometimes conflicting appeals will reduce our success in raising funds.
 Sharing information regarding funders and funds received also helps build a more resilient network, and ensure we are maximizing our fundraising potential through co-ordination.
 Finally, CC HQ has an obligation to meet specific requirements to maintain its tax status in the US, to adhere to grant reporting and other obligations imposed by funders when funding is secured in the name of, or as endorsed or supported by, CC, and to protect the integrity of the brand and reputation of the organization.

-Network teams may seek funding for local in-country projects under the name of their CC Country Team (e.g., CC El Salvador).
+Network teams may seek funding for local in-country projects under the name of their CC Chapter (e.g., CC El Salvador).
 A set of detailed processes will be developed, but in general, the following rules will apply:

-* Network Members and Partners must have the express support of their Country Team to solicit funding for their project as a CC country initiative
+* Network Members and Partners must have the express support of their CC Chapter to solicit funding for their project as a CC country initiative

-* Teams, Network Members, and Network Partners must report annually on funds raised under the CC country name to their Country Team and to CC HQ.
+* Teams, Network Members, and Network Partners must report annually on funds raised under the CC country name to their CC Chapter and to CC HQ.
 This information will be shared with the Global Network

-* When fundraising with international funders (those who fund beyond the jurisdiction of the Country Team), Teams, Network Members, and Network Partners must notify CC HQ in advance of their project and their intended funder list, and receive approval from CC HQ to appeal for funds using their CC affiliation.
+* When fundraising with international funders (those who fund beyond the jurisdiction of the CC Chapter), Teams, Network Members, and Network Partners must notify CC HQ in advance of their project and their intended funder list, and receive approval from CC HQ to appeal for funds using their CC affiliation.
 Solicitations may not identify CC HQ as a project supporter, partner, or participant without express permission from CC HQ.
 CC HQ may provide advice and support, including grant or proposal review, and strategic advice.
 CC HQ reserves the right to lead or co-ordinate the approach with the funder

 * CC HQ may, at any time, cancel or withdraw support for a project if it contravenes its policies, endangers its tax statutes, violates agreements with CC funders, or otherwise is considered harmful or damaging to CC